 Rule 1.
 Scope; Definitions

 a.
-These rules govern appeals in a criminal action taken to the Superior Court from an order or final judgment of a justice or municipal court pursuant to A.R.S. §§ 22-371, 13-4032, or 13-4033.
+These rules govern appeals in a criminal action taken to the Superior Court from a written order or final judgment signed by a justice or municipal court pursuant to A.R.S. §§ 22-371, 13-4032, or 13-4033.

 b.
-The Arizona Rules of Criminal Procedure governing appeals in criminal actions from the Superior Court to the Court of Appeals and Supreme Court shall govern appeals taken to the Superior Court in situations where no rule is specified herein, and insofar as such Rules are practicable.
-No appeal shall be affirmed solely for failure to comply with the procedural requirements of these rules where a fair and just determination of the appeal can be made from the record.
+The Arizona Rules of Criminal Procedure governing appeals in criminal actions from the Superior Court to the Court of Appeals and Supreme Court govern appeals taken to the Superior Court in situations where no rule is specified herein, and insofar as such Rules are practicable.
+No appeal may be affirmed solely for failure to comply with the procedural requirements of these rules where a fair and just determination of the appeal can be made from the record.

 c.
 The justice court or municipal court is referred to as the “trial court” and the Superior Court to which the appeal is taken is the “Superior Court.”